samaya007/1054-Midterm/README.md

 In the body section I've added 3 images in list view and chaned the corners to round and added hyperlink to each of the 3 body images.
 Thouse hyperlink in future will lead to theri specific profile.

+Here I've changed the title of the website and added details in the image and Added a new feedback form along.